 On AMD the last-level cache is exclusive, which means that data is guaranteed to be in at most one of the caches allowing more data to be stored at once.
 To be able to properly evict cache lines, we have to allocate an eviction set of which the size is equal to the total sum of the cache sizes.
 Our tests have found that the AMD K10 microarchitectures implements AMD's Page Walking Cache with 24 entries.
-Because AMD Bulldozer and Piledriver implement a 1024entry L2 TLB that also acts as a Page Walking Cache [9], it is sufficient to only flush the TLB, as indicated by our tests.
-Similarly, AMD Zen implements a 1536-entry L2 TLB that also acts as a Page Walking Cache.
-However, another L2 TLB with 64 entries dedicated to 1G pages has been introduced with AMD Zen.
+Furthermore, our tests indicate that AMD's Page Walking Cache has been left out of the design for the Bull-dozer microarchitecture and subsequent iterations of that microarchitecture.
+Consequently, AMD Bulldozer does not seem to have any page table or translation caches at all.
 Finally, AMD Bobcat seems to implement a page directory cache with 8 to 12 entries.

-4.3 ARMv7-A and ARMv8-A
+4.3 ARMv7-A

-While configurable, on most ARMv7-A processors, the L2 cache are configured to be non-inclusive.
-The virtual address space is divided into two page levels with 256 entries and 4096 entries mapping 4K and 1M per entry respectively.
-With Large Physical Address Extensions (LPAE) this is divided into three page levels with 512, 512 and 4 entries mapping 4K, 2M and 1G per page table respectively.
-Despite the fact that the last page level only consists of four entries, the RevAnC can still be applied to the other page levels to determine the existence of page table or translation caches.
-Even though the last-level page table only consists of four entries that fit into a single cache line, we can still apply RevAnC to the other two page levels to determine the existence of page table and translation caches.
-Furthermore, the low-power variants, such as the ARM Cortex A7, implement a page table cache, while the performance-oriented variants, such as the ARM Cortex A15 implement a translation cache.
-We have found that these caches are 64 entries and 16 entries in size respectively.
-Furthermore, we have found that these sizes can be determined reliably with and without LPAE, and even on ARM big.LITTLE processors with heterogeneous cores, where all cores have been enabled.
+Unlike Intel and AMD processors, the L2 cache can be configured to be inclusive, exclusive or non-inclusive on ARM processors depending on the vendor of the System-on-Chip.
+However, for most ARMv7-A processors, these caches are configured to be non-inclusive [28].
+On ARMv7-A two page levels are available with 256 and 4096 entries mapping 4K and 1M per page table respectively.
+With Large Physical Address Extensions (LPAE) three page levels are used with 512, 512 and 4 entries mapping 4K, 1M and 1G per page table respectively.
+Even though the last-level page table only consists of four entries that fit into a single cache line, the AnC attack can still be applied to the other two page levels to determine the existence of page table and translation caches.
+Furthermore, the low-power variants, such as the ARM Cortex A7, implement a unified page table cache, whereas the performance-oriented variants, such as the ARM Cortex A15 and A17, implement a unified translation cache.
+However, older designs such as the ARM Cortex A8 and A9, don't have any MMU caches at all.
+Further, we have found that a page table cache with 64 entries and a translation cache with 16 entries are available on the ARM Cortex A7 and ARM Cortex A15 respectively.
+Furthermore, we find that our program can reliably determine the sizes for these caches for ARMv7-A with and without LPAE, even on ARM big.LITTLE processors with all cores enabled that transparently switch between different types of cores.